 Who is Responsible for Sucess or Failures?

-Well, whenever we speak of project success we always put blame on project managers for the failure of the project.
+Whenever we speak of project success, we always blame project managers for the project’s failure.

 Let us sample a few key areas where the organizations should have a high level of competency….

-- The Executive should play its role well and should develop a clear strategic framework within which the project manager(s) and project team members are supposed to operate.
-If there is no proper framework then there will always be some room for scope creep leading to higher rates of project failure and a poor rate of project success..
+- The Executive should play its role well and develop a clear strategic framework within which the project manager(s) and project team members are supposed to operate.
+There will always be room for scope creep if there is no proper framework, leading to higher project failure rates and poor success…

-- The Senior Managers should set the project priorities right and there should be proper resources allocation according to these priorities.
+- The Senior Managers should set the project priorities right, and there should be proper resource allocation according to these priorities.

-- The management should ensure that the feasibility study is not done by the team which is going to do the project otherwise the team involved can be biased in that case.
-The organizations should treat the feasibility study as a separate project and should be carried out by a different team.
+- The management should ensure that the feasibility study is not done by the team, which will do the Project; otherwise, the team involved can be biased.
+The organizations should treat the feasibility study as a separate project and be carried out by a different team.

-- The project target dates/finish dates are supposed to be practical and should not be impossible to achieve.
+- The project target dates/finish dates are supposed to be practical and impossible to achieve.

-To me, if the organizations want to achieve a higher rate of project success consistently then they need to get these basic steps right.
-Once this system is in place, we can then expect the higher rate of success from the project manager and the project team.
+If organizations want to consistently achieve a higher success rate, they need to get these basic steps right.
+Once this system is in place, we can expect a higher success rate from the project manager and the project team.

 Readers are invited to comment on the post as usual…..